rust-shell-script/rust_cmd_lib/README.md

 // ERROR - Running ["mkdir", "/tmp/folder with spaces"] failed, Error: ["mkdir", "/tmp/folder with spaces"] exited with error; status code: 1
 ```

-It is using rust [log crate](https://crates.io/crates/log), and you can use your actual favorite logging
+It is using rust [log crate](https://crates.io/crates/log), and you can use your actual favorite
-implementation.
+logging implementation.
+Notice that if you don't provide any logger, the stdout and stderr
+output will be discarded.

 #### Builtin commands
 ##### cd
-cd: set process current directory, which is always enabled.
+cd: set process current directory, which can be used without importing.
 ```rust
 run_cmd! (
     cd /tmp;